codatio/codat-docs/docs/integrations/commerce/mollie/mollie-integration-reference.md

 Sometimes a provider's API does not grant access to a field that exists in a Codat data type.
 Conversely, our data model sometimes does not support all the relevant fields on an object in a provider's API.

-The following table highlights selected fields that are not available in data pulled from Mollie.
+The following table highlights selected fields that are not available in data read from Mollie.

 ### Unavailable Codat fields